mrinal054/TKV-AutoQC/README.md

   result_dir: /path/to/output_directory/
 ```
 - `phase`: controls whether to run training, testing, or both sequentially.
+- `base_model_name`: controls which trained model to use if running inference independently.
 - All results (checkpoints, logs, CSVs, plots, TensorBoard summaries) are saved to timestamped subfolders under `result_dir`.

 **Data Loading**